 - Be cognizant of soil moisture and texture as well as row space and opener equipment

 - Moisture can also hurt the fertilizer effectiveness

 - It's important to know the product being applied

 There's a lot of work to be done before planting can begin.

 Once the crop is cleared, many may consider using a one-pass application of fertilizer and seed to help speed up the process, reduce cost and soil compaction.
 However, a senior agronomist with Agrium urges producers to do their homework first.

-Ray Dowbenko says in an ideal situation, producers should put fertilizer down in the fall, which in a lot of cases wasn't an option this time around with the late harvest.
+Ray Dowbenko says in an ideal situation, producers should put fertilizer down in the fall.

 During one-pass application, if it isn't done right, there's a risk of seed injury when nitrogen is in close proximity to the seed, either through a salt-effect or a free ammonia effect.